 Please include: Home/dashboard screen, workout logging screen, progress/stats screen, and profile/settings screen.

 See the difference?
 The detailed prompt tells the AI exactly what success looks like.
-For a deep dive into writing prompts that consistently produce great results, see our guide to prompt engineering for app design.
+For a deep dive into writing prompts that consistently produce great results, see our 50+ AI design prompt templates.

 Prompt Tips That Work